rexgarland/menopause-ring/README.md

 ## Getting Started

-These instructions are designed to get the code working with PlatformIO.
 The code will work with the Arduino IDE, but it is easier with PlatformIO, which is cross-platform and free.
+See instructions below.

 ### Prerequisites

-Hardware:
+#### Hardware
 * Arduino Uno
 * [Wave Shield](https://www.adafruit.com/product/94), or any SD card shield ([example](https://www.adafruit.com/product/1141))
 * [MAX3010x Heart Rate Sensor Breakout](http://sfe.io/p14045) (x = 2 or 5)